aws-amplify/docs/android/storage.md

 5. The CLI walks you through the options to enable Auth (if not enabled previously), to name your S3 bucket, and to decide who should have access (select `Auth and guest users` and toggle all to select `create/update, read, and delete` access for both auth and guest users).

-6. Confirm that you have storage and auth set up.
+6. Confirm that you have Storage and Auth set up.

     ```bash
       $ amplify status